nightscout/trio-docs/docs/configuration/settings/features/user_interface.md

 ### Options
 **Cone (of Uncertainty):**
 <!-- TODO: Add image -->
 Uses a combines range of all possible forecast from the OpenAPS lines and provides you with a range of possible forecasts.
-This option has shown to reduce confusion and stess around algorithm forecasts by providing a less concerning visual representation.
+This option has shown to reduce confusion and stress around algorithm forecasts by providing a less concerning visual representation.

 **Lines:**
 <!-- TODO: Add image -->